MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/maplocationaddress-class.md

 ### CountryRegion

-Specifies the country for the address.
+Specifies the country/region for the address.

 *Example: United States*